chumbleycode/fco/README.md

-A simple example analysis using Bayesian parameter ranking
+# A simple example analysis using Bayesian parameter ranking

+* The docker image is hosted [here](https://hub.docker.com/repository/docker/chumbleycode/fco).
 * For the working paper see [here](https://chumbleycode.github.io/docs/papers_reports/fcr_apa.pdf).
 * The simple example, in "/home/rstudio/fco/R" does linear regression then asks for the most detailed but plausible ordering of parameters (by magnitude).
 * For related work, see [my website](https://chumbleycode.github.io).